alessandro-g89/bash-sessions/README.md

 The working directory changed to /etc, and the output of the previous session appeared again.
 If you browse the history, you will find "echo hello", "cd /etc" and "cat issue" again.
 The shell is in the same state as it was before you closed the session!
 You can repeat all of this for as many sessions as you like.
-Now the most useful feature (IMHO).
-Close and re-open the terminal emulator without closing the session first, then type "a":

-    me@localhost:~ $ a
-    me@localhost:~ $

-A separate terminal window should appear, where new_session has been automatically loaded.
-If have more than one session saved, all the sessions which were not explicitly closed with "c" can be reloaded in dedicated terminal windows by just saying "a".
-That is, after a power outage or a crash in X.org, your terminal windows can be quicky restored as they were before.